Red, White, and Green?

 So, is digital advertising possible for cannabis companies?
 We think so.

 Our research drives the marketing strategy that best aligns with your goals and target audience.
 We will do a complete analysis of your brand and the market to identify the best digital platform for your brand.
 We may find that Google Ads might not be the right channel for your brand because your customers and users are elsewhere.
-There are alternative options for cannabis companies.
+There are alternative options for cannabis branding.
 Try Mantis or Traffic Roots, they will get your brand in front of your customers’ eyes.
-Also, if you really want to give Google Ads a shot, a naming and brand strategy might be the first step in achieving your Google Ads goals.
-At Savy, we believe there are options available for cannabis companies to be successful with their digital advertising.
-You just need the right strategy to get you there.
+Also, if you really want to give Google Ad Services a shot, a brand naming and brand strategy might be the first step in achieving your Google Ads goals.
+At Savy, we believe there are options available for cannabis companies with their digital advertising and medical marketing.
+You just need the right strategy and partner to get you there.